An alternative derivation of the length contraction can be made without the Lorentz transformation, using the conservation of energy law .

 Collision of electron and positron detected by an observer at rest and by an observer in vertical motion

-It is assumed that following the collision, a new particle is formed which is at the origin of a coordinate system at rest with respect to an observer O.
+It is assumed that following the collision a new particle is created, which is at the origin of a coordinate system at rest with respect to an observer O.

-A second observer O’ moves at the same speed of the electron and positron, but in a vertical direction.
+A second observer O’ moves at the same speed as the electron and the positron, but in a vertical direction.

 From the point of view of observer O:

-According to the law of conservation of energy, the following energy balance relationship before and after the collision is valid:
+According to the law of conservation of energy, the following energy balance relationship applies before and after the collision:

 \[ m_0c^2 = \frac{2m_{0e}c^2}{\sqrt{1-\frac{v^{2}}{c^{2}}}} \quad (11.2)\]